gnunu/Slave-to-algorithm/week 1/README.md

-<h1>Takeaway from class<h1/>
+<h1>Takeaway from class <h1/>

-In today’s class, Karen talks about what is generative art and introduces a list of artist are their works.
+<body>In today’s class, Karen talks about what is generative art and introduces a list of artist are their works.

 I looked up some base on my interest